Aman-mania/EDA_Clustering_DS/README.md

-# Aman-mania: Zeotap Data Science Intern Assignment
+# Zeotap Data Science Intern Assignment

 This repository contains the solutions for the assignment provided by Zeotap for the Data Science Intern role.